RohanPSDesai/calculate_SI/code_of_conduct.md

 Code of Conduct
-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 A Code of Conduct, outlines the principles and standards of behavior expected from individuals involved in coding, software development.